Curve-Labs/frontend-challenge/README.md

 # Curve Labs Frontend Developer Challenge

-This repo contains a simplified version of a [TokenSwap](https://github.com/arsenyjin/tokenswap) dApp that incorporates Bancor bonding curve formula in order to implement a simple token swap exchange.
+This repo contains a simplified version of a [TokenSwap](https://github.com/arsenyjin/tokenswap) dApp that incorporates the Bancor bonding curve formula in order to implement a simple token swap exchange.

 Current version is a smart contracts only `truffle` dApp that lacks any DAO frameworks compared to the original implementation.